Continue with Facebook

 If you think you have folliculitis and it’s not clearing up on its own, talk to a doctor.
 They may give you oral or topical antibiotics.
 If you have severe folliculitis or it keeps coming back, your doctor may take a skin sample.
 They can send the sample to the lab to find out what bacteria are causing the problem, so they can give you an antibiotic that will help.

 Recurring abscesses could also be caused by an ongoing condition called hidradenitis suppurativa (HS).
 If you’re diagnosed with HS, it means your immune system and hair follicles are overreacting, which causes inflammation.
 That inflammation can lead to lesions that may turn into abscesses.
 You may also feel hard bumps, like cysts or nodules, under your skin.
-Eventually, your body may form connections between the abscesses and the surface of your skin, called sinus tracts.
+Eventually, your body may form connections between the abscesses and the surface of your skin, called sinus tracts or tunnels.

 HS needs medical care.
 There are treatments that can help control the symptoms and help avoid serious complications.